codr7/forthy2/README.md

 ```

 ### bindings
-`let` may be used to create compile time bindings.
+`let` may be used to bind names to values at compile time.

 ```
   {